Yagisan/yagisans_better_stellaris/README.md

 | Health                         |     20.0 |     20.0 |
 | Morale                         |      6.0 |      6.0 |
 | Upkeep                         | 1 Energy | 1 Energy |

-## Artifacts

-Without the Rubicator relic, artifacts are very difficult to acquire.
-Regular (Non-gestalt) empires now have a new option to buy artifacts from private collectors.
-These come at inflated prices, but do offer a way to continue acquiring them into the late game.
-Gestalts can attempt to make copies of existing artifacts, also at a significant cost.
-If the AI has a surplus of resources, and less than 50 artifacts, they may purchase them as well.

 ## Starbase Buildings